EduardoGarrido90/macro_agents/README.md

-# Macro Agents
+# Micro Agents

-**Macroeconomic Agents Trained with Deep Reinforcement Learning (DRL) on Macroeconomic Simulators**
+**Microeconomic Agents Trained with Deep Reinforcement Learning (DRL) on Microeconomic Simulators**

 ## Overview

-**Macro Agents** is a project focused on training agents using deep reinforcement learning (DRL) within macroeconomic simulators.
-The goal is to explore and model the behavior of economic agents in complex environments, simulating various macroeconomic factors, such as production, consumption, and market dynamics.
+**Micro Agents** is a project focused on training agents using deep reinforcement learning (DRL) within microeconomic simulators.
+The goal is to explore and model the behavior of economic agents in complex environments, simulating various microeconomic factors, such as production, consumption, and market dynamics.

 ## Features

-- **Custom Macroeconomic Simulators**: Simulates different macroeconomic environments with adjustable parameters.
+- **Custom Microeconomic Simulators**: Simulates different microeconomic environments with adjustable parameters.
-- **Deep Reinforcement Learning**: Agents are trained using DRL techniques to optimize their decision-making in a macroeconomic context.
+- **Deep Reinforcement Learning**: Agents are trained using DRL techniques to optimize their decision-making in a microeconomic context.
 - **Agent-Based Modeling**: Investigate how agents behave under varying economic scenarios, allowing for the study of emergent market behavior.
 - **Scalability**: The framework can be expanded to include multiple agents, competitors, and dynamic environments.